happydahlia/Data-Science-Portfolio-Final/README.md

 df["Overall Coping Style"] = overall_style
 ````
 ## Scoring the MSPSS
-The MSPSS is a questionnaire that asks participants to rate the accuracy of statements to them on a seven point Likert scale.
+The MSPSS is a questionnaire about social support that asks participants to rate the accuracy of statements to them on a seven point Likert scale.
+Agreeing with the statements indicates that they percieve themself to have high social support in that area.

 A separate dataframe was created for the MSPSS questions and the responses to each statement were mapped to a Likert scale:
 ````